 When considering a career change, it’s useful to think about your skills and interests to ensure you find something you will enjoy and can excel at.
-However, it’s also worth researching what jobs are in demand, as this will increase your chances of earning well and improve your job security.
+However, it’s also worth researching what jobs are always in demand, as this will increase your chances of earning well and improve your job security.
 Some of the jobs that will always be in demand require at least a bachelor’s degree in a related subject, whereas for others you only need a certification or relevant experience.

 The following are all jobs growing much faster than average, along with their median earnings according to the Bureau of Labor Statistics.

 Becoming a registered nurse means you’ll be joining the largest group of healthcare workers.
 You’ll be able to work at almost any type of clinical facility, including hospitals, physicians’ offices, and home health facilities.
 Duties are varied and interesting — as well as patient care, the job can involve educating people.
 Usually, registered nurses have bachelor’s degrees, but it’s also possible to gain a license after an associate’s degree or diploma.